mouse-reeve/kyranides/transcription.md

 Vitriol, Frankincense, _Misy_ (?), _Aristolochia_,
 each three ounces: Rub them till all is dry, and use the Divine Virtue.

-_For Baldness and Shedding of the Hair, Sores, Scars, and any Diseases about the Head:
+_For Baldness and Shedding of the Hair, Sores, Scars, and any Diseases about the Head_:
 Apple the Juice of the Herb and the Juice of _Potamogeiton_, and the Juice of _Seseli_ skillfully mixt, anoynt for three days.